EmilianoMarchese/SurpriseMeMore/README.md

 It avoids an error during the installation of <code>llvmlite</code> due to the absence of its wheel in <code>python3.5</code>.

-Simple Example
+Some Examples
 --------------
-As an example we solve the UBCM for zachary karate club network.
+As an example we run community detection on zachary karate club network.

 ```
     import numpy as np